GabrielBorges240/Academic-Management-API/README.md

 # Academic Management API

-REST API for academic management built with Python and FastAPI.
+A RESTful API for academic management built with Python and FastAPI.

-This project provides a backend system for managing students, courses, enrollments, and academic records through a scalable API architecture.
+This project provides a scalable backend solution for managing students, courses, enrollments, and academic records through a modern API architecture.

 ---

 # Features

 * Student registration and management
-* Course creation and control
+* Course creation and management
-* Enrollment system
+* Enrollment management system
-* CRUD operations
+* Full CRUD operations
 * RESTful API architecture
-* JWT authentication
+* JWT-based authentication
 * Database integration
-* Input validation with Pydantic
+* Data validation with Pydantic
+* Scalable and modular structure

 ---